-He is the Group Chief Executive Officer of AMMB Holdings Berhad ("AMMB") and Chief Executive Officer of AmBank (M) Berhad ("AmBank"), the commercial banking arm of AmBank Group, positions he has held since November 2015.
+Dato' Sulaiman is the Group Chief Executive Officer of AMMB Holdings Berhad and Chief Executive Officer of AmBank (M) Berhad ("AmBank"), the commercial banking arm of AmBank Group, positions he has held since November 2015.

-Prior to joining AmBank Group, he has held many prominent positions at one of the largest banks in Malaysia before his appointment as Chief Executive Officer/Executive Director of the Bank.
+He has a wealth of experience backed by more than three decades of managing and spearheading growth in the Malaysian banking industry.
+Prior to joining AmBank Group, Dato' Sulaiman has held many prominent positions in CIMB Group before his appointment as Chief Executive Officer/Executive Director of CIMB Bank.

-He also sits on the Board of several other subsidiaries of AMMB, namely AmGeneral Holdings Berhad, AmMetLife Insurance Berhad, AmMetLife Takaful Berhad and AMAB Holdings Sdn Bhd.
+He sits on the Board of several other subsidiaries and joint ventures of AMMB, namely AmGeneral Holdings Berhad, AmMetLife Insurance Berhad, AmMetLife Takaful Berhad and AMAB Holdings Sdn Bhd.
+He is also a Board member of Financial Industry Collective Outreach (FINCO) and Director of Payments Network Malaysia Sdn Bhd (PayNet).